 Read more about estimated student expenditure in pages 24-25 of the summary report (PDF).

 UOW highlights potential areas for sustainable development and growth as well as addressing key environmental concerns for our regions.

-This was demonstrated in the 2019 Times Higher Education University Impact Rankings, where UOW was ranked equal 13th in the world, and second in Australia.
+This is demonstrated in the 2022 Times Higher Education University Impact Rankings, where UOW ranks equal 70th in the world.
 The rankings measure universities’ social and economic impact based on their success in delivering outcomes addressing the United Nations Sustainable Development Goals (SDGs).

 UOW is also a new member of the Australia, New Zealand and Pacific Network of the Sustainable Development Solutions Network.

 As part of our commitment to innovation in sustainable living, the University is working to find new ways to generate, distribute, store and utilise energy in all sectors of society.
 Our strengths in energy research include renewable energy systems and integration, power systems, sustainability, power quality and reliability, battery energy storage systems, and infrastructure modelling and economics.

 As an example, UOW research groups from the Australian Power Quality and Reliability Centre and the Sustainable Buildings Research Centre (SBRC) are working alongside the Institute for Superconducting and Electronic Materials (ISEM) to develop a pilot-scale sodium materials production facility to prototype and develop modular and expandable battery packs.

 We are not just a university.
 We are a global community.

 At UOW, our transformative projects are connecting our communities into an international network of businesses, collaborators, researchers, students, governments and investors.